mudpoet/esphome-gm861/README.md

 # GM861 UART Component for ESPHome

-This is a custom ESPHome component for the GM861 barcode and QR code reader.
+This is a custom ESPHome component for the GM861 Bar Code Reader Module.
 It communicates with the GM861 device over UART and includes a heartbeat mechanism to ensure the device is responsive.

 ## Features
 - Sends a heartbeat packet every 10 seconds.